Klinsmannn/osTicket/README.md

 </p>
-Change ticket status to closed out or resolved when your done and reply back to whoever made the ticket so their updated.😊
+Change ticket status to closed out or resolved when your done and reply back to whoever made the ticket so their updated.
+When responding back to customers please be courteous and professional the whole time. 😊